onap/dcaegen2/docs/sections/architecture.rst

 Deployment Scenarios
 --------------------

 Because DCAE service components are deployed on-demand following the control loop needs for managing ONAP deployed services, DCAE must support dynamic and on-demand deployment of service components based on ONAP control loop demands.
-This is why all other ONAP components are launched from the ONAP level method, DCAE only deploys a subset of its components during this ONAP deployment process and rest of DCAE components will be deployed either as TOSCA executor launches a series of Blueprints, or deployed by control loop request originated from CLAMP, or even by operator manually invoking DCAE's deployment API call.
+This is why all other ONAP components are launched from the ONAP level method, DCAE only deploys a subset of its components during this ONAP deployment process and rest of DCAE components will be deployed on-demand based on usecase needs triggered by control loop request originated from CLAMP, or even by operator manually invoking DCAE's deployment API call.

-For R3, ONAP supports two deployment methodologies: Heat Orchestration Template method, or Helm Chart method.
-No matter which method, DCAE is deployed following the same flow.
-At its minimum, only the TOSCA model executor, the DCAE Cloudify Manager, needs to be deployed through the ONAP deployment process.
-Once the Cloudify Manager is up and running, all the rest of DCAE platform can be deployed by a bootstrap script, which makes a number of calls into the Cloudify Manager API with Blueprints for various DCAE components, first the DCAE Platform components, then the service components that are needed for the built-in control loops, such as vFW/vDNS traffic throttling.
-It is also possible that additional DCAE components are also launched as part of the ONAP deployment process using the ONAP level method instead of TOSCA model based method.
+For R4, ONAP supports deployment via OOM Helm Chart method and Heat deployment support is discontinued.
+DCAE Platform components are deployed via Helm charts - this includes Cloudify Manager, ConfigBinding service, ServiceChange Handler, Policy Handler and Inventory.
+Once DCAE platform components are up and running, rest of DCAE service components required for ONAP  flow are deployed via bootstrap POD, which invokes Cloudify Manager API with Blueprints for various DCAE components that are needed for the built-in collections and control loops flow support.

+To keep the ONAP footprint minimal, only minmial set MS (required for ONAP Integration usecases) are deployed via bootstrap pod.
+Rest of service blueprints are available for operator to deploy on-demand as required.

 The PNDA platform service is an optional component that can be installed when using the OOM Helm Chart installation method on Openstack based Kubernetes infrastructure.

-More details of the DCAE R3 deployment will be covered by the Installation section.
+More details of the DCAE deployment can be found under Installation section.

 Usage Scenarios
 ---------------

-For ONAP R3 DCAE participates in the following use cases.
+For ONAP R4 DCAE participates in the following use cases.

 - vDNS:  VES collector, TCA analytics